 - haven’t previously held any loans or lines of credit

-- haven’t ever had a post-paid phone plan or an account with a utility (e.g. gas, electricity, water) provider
+- haven’t ever had a postpaid phone plan (as opposed to a prepaid phone plan) or an account with a utility provider (e.g. gas, electricity, water)

 - have recently moved from overseas

 Banks and other financial institutions typically check your credit history and credit score when you apply for credit, to find out if lending money to you is a smart move.
 If you don’t have a credit history, it can be harder for a bank to assess how risky you may be as a borrower.
-But, while it may still be possible to obtain a loan, there are some risks associated with this, meaning it could be worth considering other ways to build up a positive credit history before applying for one.
+While it may still be possible to get a loan, there are some risks associated with this.
+This means it could be worth trying to build up a positive credit history before applying for a loan.

 → Related article: How does my credit score affect my ability to get a home loan?

-There are a handful of ways you may potentially improve your chances of being approved for a loan with no credit history.
+There are a handful of ways you could improve your chances of being approved for a loan with no credit history.
 This may be of particular interest for you if you are a first home buyer.
-If you have a bad credit history rather than no credit history, your situation may require different strategies..
+If you have a bad credit history rather than no credit history, your situation may require different strategies.